 Self regulation is a learned skill, ideally conveyed from parent to child during the formative years.
 When self regulation is mastered, an individual will engage in effortful control of self arousal when faced with internal or external stressors (King, 2012).
 When stressed, those with antisocial behavior have difficulty self regulating emotional responses, cognitive processes like memory or perception, and biological processes including sensation and level of awareness (Calkins, 2009).

-Where self regulation acts to mitigate the body's response to stressors, lack of self regulation and altered perceptions can potentially cause someone who is prone to antisocial behavior to take drastic and amoral action when confronted with a real or perceived problem (Myers, 2020).
+Where self regulation acts to mitigate the body's response to stressors, lack of self regulation and altered perceptions can cause someone who is prone to antisocial behavior to take increasingly drastic and amoral action when confronted with a real or perceived problem (Myers, 2020).

 Antisocial Disorders in the United States